trstlabs/intento/docs/contracts/cosmwasm.md

 ### Querying
 The contract can be queried through {RCP API URL}/compute/v1beta1/contract/{contract_address}/smart/{query_data}.

-The query inputs are encrypted, like with executing code the result of the query is always encrypted and only viewable by the person that performs the query by decrypting the result.
+The query inputs eare encrypted, like with executing code the result of the query is always encrypted and only viewable by the person that performs the query by decrypting the result.

 In addition, like with other CosmWasm contract instances, contracts can also query other contracts.

-### Contract Result
+### Public Stat
-Cntract Results can be queried by anyone.
-It is basically a publicly viewable state of the private smart contract.
-The 'handleResponse' of an execution message gets saved on-chain.
-This is also the case for the AutoMessage.
-The Contract Result (last available result) is can be queried through {RCP API URL}/compute/v1beta1/contract/{contract_address}/result .
+Contracts can have a public state that is cheap to query.
+It is also easy integrate and show users a way to view what is happening on the private by default contract.
+The Contract State is can be queried through {RCP API URL}/compute/v1beta1/contract/{contract_address}/public-state .

-As a developer you should keep this in mind in what you send back as information for each transaction.
+As a developer you can save outputs to the public state.